astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 that an infinite number of rays *really* leave the source, but only twenty are shown, to keep the illustration from getting too crowded.
 You should therefore imagine many rays existing between any two rays shown here.
 The rays are bent by the angle $\alpha$, depending on how close they get to the lens.
 If the ray actually intersects with the lens, it is blocked and removed from the diagram.
 If the bent ray hits the Earth, the arrow turns red, and a magenta arrow shows the back extrapolation to the location of the associated image.
 Two images are displayed as magneta spheres at the locations given by Eq. {eq}`lensQsol`.
+Note that they don't point *exactly* at the spheres due to the fact that the equations use the small angle approximation, but the angles in the illustration are exaggerated so you can see them (also the size of the Earth is greatly exaggerated).
-Note that they don't point *exactly* at the spheres due to the fact that the equations use the small angle approximation, but the angles in the illustration are exaggerated so you can see them.
 You can change the relative position of the source with the slider below the illustration, to see how the lensing changes for different configurations of source, lens, and observer.
 ```

 {numref}`lensanimate` provides an interactive animated version of